-As the last DLC rolled out, the studio wrapped up development and any plans of even thinking about an Arkham Origins sequel (there’s a pre-sequel pun in there somewhere) and the entire franchise came to a halt.
+As the last DLC rolled out, the studio wrapped up development and any plans of even thinking about an Arkham Origins sequel (there’s a pre-sequel joke in there somewhere) and the entire franchise came to a halt.
 Rocksteady moved on to another game (temporarily and falsely rumored to have been a Superman game) and that’s the end for the foreseeable future.

 Attempts at a Reboot